-Construction Properties Office Estimated Stabilization Date Location # of Buildings Square feet Investment to Date (1) Estimated Total Investment (1) Percentage Leased (2) Atlantic Wharf Office First Quarter, 2012 Boston, MA 1 790,000 \$ 527,064 \$ 552,900 90% 510 Madison Avenue Third Quarter, 2013 New York, NY 1 347,000 349,895 375,000 39% Annapolis Junction-Lot Six (50% ownership) Third Quarter, 2013 Annapolis, MD 1 120,000 7,754 14,000 0% 12310 Sunrise Valley(3) First Quarter, 2012 Reston, VA 1 267,531 35,817 67,000 100% 500 North Capitol Street (30% ownership)(4) Fourth Quarter, 2013 Washington, DC 1 232,000 14,106 36,540 74% 17 Cambridge Center(5) Third Quarter, 2013 Cambridge, MA 1 190,329 22,620 86,300 100% 250 West 55 th Street(6) Fourth Quarter, 2015 New York, NY 1 989,000 500,317 1,050,000 19% Total Properties under Construction 7 2,935,860 \$ 1,457,573 \$ 2,181,740 56%
+Estimated # OI Square Inv estment L· stimated Total Percentage Construction Properties Stabilization Date Location Buildings feet to Date(1) Investment(1) Leased(2) Office Atlantic Wharf Office First Quarter, 2012 Boston, MA 1 790,000 \$ 527,064 \$ 552,900 90% 510 Madison Avenue Third Quarter, 2013 New York, NY 1 347,000 349,895 375,000 39% Annapolis Junction-Lot Six (50% ownership) Third Quarter, 2013 Annapolis, MD 1 120,000 7,754 14,000 0% 12310 Sunrise Valley(3) First Quarter, 2012 Reston, VA 1 267,531 35,817 67,000 100% 500 North Capitol Street (30% ownership)(4) Fourth Quarter, 2013 Washington, DC 1 232,000 14,106 36,540 74% 17 Cambridge Center(5) Third Quarter, 2013 Cambridge, MA 1 190,329 22,620 86,300 100% 250 West 55th Street(6) Fourth Quarter, 2015 New York, NY 1 989,000 500,317 1,050,000 19% Total Properties under Construction 7 2,935,860 \$ 1,457,573 \$ 2,181,740 56%

-- Represents our share.
-Includes net revenue during lease up period, acquisition expenses and approximately \$41.5 million of construction cost and leasing commission accruals. - Represents percentage leased as of November 1, 2011. - The Company commenced redevelopment of 12310 Sunrise Valley Drive on July 5, 2011 and expects to have it available for occupancy during the first quarter of 2012.
-Project cost includes the incremental costs related to redevelopment and excludes original investment in the asset. - Project cost includes original investment in the joint venture.
+Represents our share.
+Includes net revenue during lease up period, acquisition expenses and approximately \$41.5 million of construction cost and leasing commission accruals.

+Represents percentage leased as of November 1, 2011.

+The Company commenced redevelopment of 12310 Sunrise Valley Drive on July 5, 2011 and expects to have it available for occupancy during the first quarter of 2012.
+Project cost includes the incremental costs related to redevelopment and excludes original investment in the joint venture.
 On October 14, 2011, a joint venture in which we have a 30% interest obtained construction financing totaling \$107 million.
 At closing, \$33.3 million was drawn to fund the repayment of the existing mortgage of \$22 million and \$11.3 million of previously incurred development costs.

-On July 18, 2011, we executed an approximately 190,000 square foot 15-year lease with Biogen and commenced development for this build to suit project. - Investment to Date excludes approximately \$24.8 million of costs that were expensed in prior periods in connection with the suspension of development activities.
+On July 18, 2011, we executed an approximately \$19,000 square foot 15-year lease with Biogen and commenced development for this build to suit project.

+Investment to Date excludes approximately \$24.8 million of costs that were expensed in prior periods in connection with the suspension of development activities.
 Estimated Total Investment includes approximately \$230 million of interest capitalization.

-Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to enable Boston Properties, Inc. to maintain its REIT qualification.
+Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Operating Partnership's Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to enable us to maintain our REIT qualification.
 We seek to maximize income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our property management, leasing, and development and construction businesses, as well as the sale of assets from time to time.
 We believe our revenue, together with our cash balances and proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.

 Material adverse changes in one or more sources of capital may adversely affect our net cash flows.
 Such changes, in turn, could adversely affect our ability to fund dividends and distributions, debt service payments and tenant improvements.
-In addition, a material adverse change in the cash provided by our operations may affect our ability to comply with the financial performance covenants under our Unsecured Line of Credit and unsecured senior notes.
+In addition, a material adverse change in the cash provided by our operations may affect our ability to comply with the financial performance covenants under our Operating Partnership's Unsecured Line of Credit and unsecured senior notes.